defold/doc/docs/en/manuals/input.md

 Right click on a trigger type and select <kbd>Add [TYPE]\_trigger...</kbd> to add a new trigger.
 Each trigger has two fields:

 *input*
-: A scroll list with the available inputs to listen to.
+: The raw input to listen for, selected from a scroll list of available inputs.

 *action*
 : The action name given to input actions when they are created and dispatched to your scripts.
 It is fine to have the same action names assigned to multiple actions.
 For instance, it is convenient to be able to bind the <kbd>Space</kbd> key to the action `jump` and the gamepad "A" button to the same action name.